Retirement Retirement Planning

 If you have $1 million saved, you may not feel as much pressure to immediately pack up and downsize or move to a low-cost area.

-But you will want to factor in the cost of living when deciding where you want to live if you’re worried about your cash lasting long enough.
+But if you're worried about your cash lasting long enough, you'll want to factor in the cost of living when deciding where to live.
 Consider moving to a lower-cost-of-living state or city to maximize your retirement savings and make it work for you.

 It provides a solid base for your budget